G0AT2002/LogHawk/README.md

 # LogHawk

 What LogHawk does and why security teams need it:

-LogHawk is a tool designed to help security teams automatically monitor and analyze log files for suspicious activity like failed login attempts or unauthorized access.”
+LogHawk is a simple yet powerful tool designed to help security teams monitor system logs for suspicious activity.
+It leverages regular expressions to identify common security events like failed logins, critical system errors, and potentially malicious behavior — making it a great companion for early threat detection and response automation.

 Installation steps:
 Before using LogHawk, make sure you have Python 3 installed.
 You can install it by running: